 Another wow thought: No other religion has this model of God identifying so deeply and compassionately with humanity.
 No wonder he gets blamed for everything.

 I have to believe that my body is good enough.
 What about you?
 What about you living this brave single life?
+What about you lost in your children’s world?
+What about you with the empty nest?
 Can you believe that your body is good enough?
 This is a brave thought I hope we can all wrestle with every day.
 I hope that you don’t allow your issues with your body keep you locked up in a small world.

 Easter is coming.
 Life.
 New life.
 May this Easter you also celebrate a new love for you because worthiness is your birthright.
 Live in your body well.